HowardGriffin.org

 The following clubs have successfully utilized the gametimer, one version or another.

-The Pittsburgh Curling Club has the most interesting and aggressive implementation.
-They are running their Tropicurl bonspiel with multiple computers (one per sheet) on the ice.
-Starting and stopping are controlled remotely from the warm room via rdp (Remote Desktop Protocol).
+The Pittsburgh Curling Club used to have the most interesting and aggressive implementation.
+They were running their Tropicurl bonspiel with multiple computers (one per sheet) on the ice.
+Starting and stopping was controlled remotely from the warm room via rdp (Remote Desktop Protocol).
 For the 2014 Tropicurl Bonspiel they moved away from PCs to Raspberry Pi computers.

 Please send us an email note if you wish your club's use listed here, or just to let us know its in use.
 We'll gladly respect any desires for anonymity.